 TIAFT was founded in London on April 21, 1963.
 The founding meeting elected Dr. E.C.G.
 Clarke (UK) as President, Dr. Alan S. Curry (UK) as Secretary, Dr. Ian Holden (UK) as Treasurer and Dr. Fred Rieders (USA) as Newsletter Editor.
 The first newsletter was edited in November 1963 by Dr. Rieders, and from the very beginning it bore the name "Bulletin of the International Association of Forensic Toxicologists".
 It was a 3-page A4 size blue spirit duplicated leaflet which contained four case notes.
 The analytical methods relied heavily on TLC, spectrophotometry and spot tests.
 The first note was by L.W.
 Bradford (USA) giving advice on how to calibrate UV spectro-photometers with mercury vapour.

-Nowadays, TIAFT comprises about 1500 members from all regions of the world who are actively engaged in analytical toxicology or allied areas.
-All members agree to conduct themselves in a professional manner, in accordance with the ethical principles.
+Nowadays, TIAFT comprises about 1800 members from all regions of the world who are actively engaged in analytical toxicology or allied areas.
+All members agree to conduct themselves in a professional manner, in accordance with the TIAFT code of ethics.
 The organisation has approximately 50 Regional Representatives who represent TIAFT in their respective areas of the world.
 They process requests for TIAFT membership, are responsible for liaison with related scientific societies in their areas and serve their local TIAFT members as their needs arise.

 The aims of this association are to promote cooperation and coordination of efforts among members and to encourage research in forensic toxicology.

-TIAFT has several programs to assist members for developing countries through grants to attend the annual meeting, grants for method development and book donations.
+TIAFT has several programs to assist members from developing countries through travel grants to attend the annual meeting, the Bryan S. Finkle Visiting Scientist Grant to develop toxicology capacity, and book donations from generous members.